kand7dev/expenses_back/README.md

 2. Navigate to project directory.
 3. Open the solution file 'Expenses.sln' in Visual Studio or your preferred IDE.
 4. Build the solution to restore dependencies and compile the project.
-5. Update your database with the latest migration by running `update-database` in the Nuget Console Package Manager.
-6. Run the application.
-(Using the play button at the top, but in http not in https mode).
+5. Run the application.
+(Using the play button at the top).